ozfive/CXA81-IR-Remote-Server/README.md

    ````

 IMPORTANT SIDENOTE:
-To make changes to the configuration in the future you will need to stop the lircd service, make your changes then start the service again.
+To make changes to the configuration in the future you will need to stop the lircd service, make your changes, then start the service again.

    Stop lircd daemon:
    ```sh